Digital-Mercenaries-LLC/Digital-Mercenaries-LLC.github.io/collections/_consultation/contract-agreement.md

 ---

-If our Mercenary determines that we are the right fit for your project, a second consultation will be scheduled to discuss the specific details of the work to be performed.
-During this meeting, we will address any remaining questions, negotiate a compensation structure that aligns with your budget and requirements, and finalize the contract agreement.
+If our Mercenary determines that they're an adequate fit for your project, a second consultation will be scheduled to discuss the specific details of the work to be performed.

+During this meeting your Mercenary will; address any remaining questions, negotiate a compensation structure that aligns with your budget and time requirements, and finalize the contract agreement.